aisha-x/Python-Network-Programming-Cookbook/exercises/README.md

-##Note

-this directory is to exercise the book's lessons and try to do some experiments
+This directory is to exercise the book's lessons and try to do some experiments